Menu

 Declaration

-I confirm that the gender pay gap information published in this written statement, and submitted to the Gender Pay Gap Service, is accurate and has been calculated according to the requirements and methodology set out in The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
+I confirm that the gender pay gap information published in this written statement, and submitted to the Gender Pay Gap Service, is accurate and has been calculated in accordance with The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.